 It varies.
 If your fan is warrantied by a manufacturer with an excellent warranty and service, it’s not.
 However, it can be expensive if your fan is out of warranty or if it has sustained serious damage.
-Because of the moving parts, the motor in a traditional HVLS fan sustains the majority of wear and tear.
-Choosing a modern HVLS fan with a gearless motor eliminates that wear and tear and elongates the product’s lifetime.
+Gear drive motor fans sustain more wear and tear because there are more moving parts.
+Choosing a direct drive HVLS fan with fewer moving parts eliminates much of that wear and tear and elongates the product’s lifetime.

 9. HOW DO I KNOW WHERE TO PLACE AN HVLS FAN?

 A trained HVLS fan specialist should help you decide where to place an HVLS fan based on the size of the fan and the layout of your space.
-Some HVLS fans without modern technology will have variable frequency drives (VFD).
-Correct placement on those is crucial or your HVLS fan won’t run optimally.
-Consider a direct drive HVLS fan for more installation flexibility.
+Correct placement on HVLS fans with variable frequency drives (VFDs) is crucial for your HVLS fan to run optimally.

 10. SOME HVLS FANS HAVE THREE BLADES, SOME HAVE SIX, AND SOME HAVE TEN.
 WHAT’S THE DIFFERENCE?